 Bucharest has an emerging food scene.
 A local friend told me that five to six years ago most restaurants focused solely on local or traditional dishes and that the trendy/fusion restaurants are something new to the city.
+Now, Bucharest restaurants have a wide range of offerings, usually taking advantage of what’s fresh and seasonal.

 Str.
 Actor Ion Brezoianu 4, Sector 5